 Additionally, any county or municipality are able to ban the processing, testing or dispensing of medial cannabis within its jurisdiction if it is authorized by a two-thirds vote of the local governing body before July 31, 2020.
 The local governing body will need to notify the commission and the department within 10 days of a vote in favor of a ban.

 With only a 32 dispensary licenses available in the state, the applications process will be incredibly competitive.
-To get ahead of the competition and begin preparing for future marijuana business opportunities in Alabama, our Marijuana Application Guide and Checklist includes a step-by-step checklist of all action items needed to complete and establish a marijuana business.
+To get ahead of the competition and begin preparing for future marijuana business opportunities in Alabama, our Alabama Application and Guide Checklist includes a step-by-step checklist of all action items needed to complete and establish a marijuana business.

 The guide provides a step-by-step checklist of over 100 action items to complete prior to submitting your application for a marijuana business license.
 It covers topics from real estate and financial planning to staffing and team building activities.